Tom’s book reviews

 Nightshade by Anthony Horowitz

 Alex Rider is sent by MI6 Special Operations to infiltrate a new and sinister organisation known only as Nightshade.
 Alex Rider sets off to Gibraltar after the death of Scorpia.
 When Alex discovers they’ve planned a mysterious attack on London, he will stop at nothing to take them down.
 But protecting his home city means facing off a ruthless new enemy and putting his life at stake, again.
 And this time, there’s no one to save him if he makes a mistake.
 Alex is on his own, with the fate of thousands of people resting in his hands.

 There is Alex Rider, the hero.
 Mrs Jones, head of MI6 Special Operations, who sort of tricks Alex into going to a high-security prison disguised as Julius Grief who used to be at the prison.
 There is a 15-year-old assassin called number 9 or Freddy.
 He was tricked into a fake religion by the 4 ‘teachers’ as well as 25 other 12 to 17-year-olds that make up a deadly organisation called Nightshade.

 I really like the story it is very clever how Anthony Horowitz links the Mrs Jones’s children being taken to a criminal organisation called Nightshade.
 Also I really like the way at the end Dominic Royce (Permanent Under-Secretary of Foreign Affairs) is discovered to be the person that pays Nightshade to drop a deadly nerve agent on London.

-I loved reading this exciting novel as Alex defeates Nightshade I would definitely recommend reading this book for it is world class.
+I loved reading this exciting novel as Alex defeats Nightshade I would definitely recommend reading this book.